Jaydev Unadkat: International career

-After playing for India's under-19 side in England in 2010, taking 13 wickets on his first-class cricket debut against West Indies under-19s at Grace Road, Unadkat was used as a net bowler for the Indian national side in Sri Lanka before making his international debut for India against South Africa in December 2010 in the first Test at Centurion.
+After playing for India's under-19 team in England in 2010, taking 13 wickets on his first-class cricket debut against West Indies under-19s at Grace Road, Unadkat was used as a net bowler for the Indian national team in Sri Lanka before making his international debut for India against South Africa in December 2010 in the first Test at Centurion.

 In the 2nd Test against Bangladesh on 22 December 2022 at Mirpur, Unadkat was named as a replacement to Kuldeep Yadav.
-Jaydev Unadkat made his comeback to the Test side after 12 years.
+Jaydev Unadkat made his comeback to the Test team after 12 years.

 Unadkat made his Twenty20 International (T20I) debut against Zimbabwe at Harare Sports Club in June 2016.